API Reference

 • name: The name of the vector storage

-• documents: One or more documents to upsert, each with either embeddings or text
+• documents: One or more documents to upsert.
+Each document must include a unique key and either embeddings or text

 Return Value